kyguney/ai-image-post-generator/README.md

 ### Step 2: API Key Configuration
 - **AIPG Settings:** In your WordPress dashboard, go to 'Settings' and find 'AIPG Settings'.
 - **Enter API Keys:** Here, you need to input your API keys for Chooch AI Vision Studio ImageChat and OpenAI.
-If you're planning to use Unsplash images, enter your Unsplash API key as well.
+You don't need any API key for Unsplash API.
 - **Save Settings:** Ensure all API keys are correctly entered and save your settings.

 ### Step 3: Creating a Post